So guys, I’m in South Africa.

 But it happened, and I am here.

 It’s a strange thing actually being in the dream that you never thought possible.
 It’s strange being with the people you never thought you would meet.
-Fate in the past seemed like a cruel teacher, but all of those shitty obstacles can lead us to something amazing.
+Fate in the past seemed like a cruel teacher, but all of those horrible obstacles can lead us to something amazing.

 And I’m here.